-Prerequisite: CPCA 105 or CPCA 106 or CIS 124 or CPCA 128 or appropriate score on a waiver test
+Prerequisite: CPCA 105 or CPCA 106 or CIS 124 or CPCA 128 or

 Students will learn concepts and uses of spreadsheet software on the personal computer.
 Business decision-making worksheet models will be created and modified by entering labels, functions and formulas.
 Various formatting techniques will be applied to enhance the appearance of printed worksheets.
 Students will also learn to display the worksheet data graphically with the charting capabilities of the software.
 1 hr. lecture/wk.